Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Best For:

-- Knowledge workers and researchers needing large context
+- Knowledge workers and researchers needing massive context

 - Content creators requiring multimodal capabilities